HarperDB/documentation/docs/applications/caching.md

 You may also note that we can define an time-to-live (TTL) expiration on the table, indicating when table records/entries should expire.
 This is generally necessary for "passive" caches where there is no active notification of when entries expire.
 However, this is not needed if you provide a means of notifying when data is invalidated and changed.

+While you can provide a single expiration time, there are actually several expiration timings that are potentially relevant, and can be independently configured.
+These settings are available as directive properties on the table configuration (like `expiration` above): stale expiration: The point when a request for a record should trigger a request to origin (but might possibly return the current stale record depending on policy) must-revalidate expiration: The point when a request for a record must make a request to origin first and return the latest value from origin. eviction expiration: The point when a record is actually removed from the caching table.

+ou can provide a single expiration and it define the behavior for all three.
+You can also provide three settings for expiration, through table directives: expiration - The amount of time until a record goes stale eviction - The amount of time after expiration before a record can be evicted (defaults to zero). scanInterval - The interval for scanning for expired records (defaults to one quarter of the total of expiration and eviction).

 ## Define External Data Source
 Next, you need to define the source for your cache.
 External data sources could be HTTP APIs, other databases, microservices, or any other source of data.
 This can be defined as resource class in your application's `resources.js` module.
 You can extend the `Resource` class (which is available as a global variable in the HarperDB environment) as your base class.
 The first method to implement is a `get()` method to define how to retrieve the source data.
 For example, if we were caching an external HTTP API, we might define it as such:
 ```javascript